Exploration of Opportunities in Indonesia

 Building Insights for Circularity

-The scoping study is contracted to Closed Loop Fashion as the lead organisation, funded by the Laudes Foundation, and supported by PT Setiap Hari Dipakai (Evermos)’s Foundation in Indonesia and Double Delta in Singapore for their respective expertise.
-This scoping study will map a variety of aspects of Indonesia’s circularity landscape by analyzing existing initiatives, policies, stakeholder roles, and supplier readiness in the textile sector.
-It will identify regulatory and investment opportunities to scale circular models, assess pathways to integrate informal waste workers for a just transition, and outline potential collaborations with funders and NGOs to support strategic entry into the market.
-The research reflects the core of Laudes Foundation’s and the implementation partners’ belief that business, when guided by values and the right incentives, can drive system-level change addressing climate, nature loss and social inequality.
+The scoping study is contracted to Closed Loop Fashion as the lead organisation, funded by Laudes Foundation, and supported by Evermos’s Foundation (Yayasan Sahabat Beramal Jariyah) in Indonesia and Double Delta in Singapore for their respective expertise.
+This scoping study maps a variety of aspects of Indonesia’s circularity landscape by analyzing existing initiatives, policies, stakeholder roles, and supplier readiness in the textile sector.
+It identifies regulatory and investment opportunities to scale circular models, assess pathways to integrate informal waste workers for a just transition, and outline potential collaborations with funders and NGOs to create pathways to an inclusive, circular textile industry in Indonesia.

 Key Research Objectives